zeule/asus-ec-sensors/README.md

 The EC registers do not provide critical values for the sensors and as such they are not published to the HWMON.

-This driver is available in the mainline kernel, and code in this repository is kept in sync with the hwmon-next branch.
+This driver is available in the mainline kernel since version 5.18, and code in this repository is kept in sync with the hwmon-next branch.

 ## Supported motherboards